Quantitative properties of the non-properness set of a polynomial map: Preliminaries

-For uncountable fields there is also another characterization of $\K$-uniruled varieties, see Theorem 3.1 \cite{stas}.
+For uncountable (algebraically closed) fields there is also another characterization of $\K$-uniruled varieties (see \cite[Theorem 3.1]{stas}).

-\begin{proposition} Let $\K$ be an uncountable field, and let $X\subset \K^m$ be an affine variety.
-The following conditions are equivalent: \begin{enumerate} \item $X$ is $\K$-uniruled, \item for every point $x\in X$ there exists a parametric curve $l_x\subset X$ passing through $x$, \item there exists an open, non-empty subset $U\subset X$, such that for every point $x\in U$ there exists a parametric curve $l_x\subset X$ passing through $x$. \end{enumerate} \end{proposition}
+\begin{proposition} Let $\K$ be an uncountable algebraically closed field, and let $X\subset \K^m$ be an affine variety.
+The following conditions are equivalent: \begin{enumerate} \item $X$ is $\K$-uniruled, \item for every $x\in X$ there exists a polynomially parametric curve $l_x\subset X$ passing through $x$, \item there exists an open, non-empty subset $U\subset X$ such that for every $x\in U$ there exists a polynomially parametric curve $l_x\subset X$ passing through $x$. \end{enumerate} \end{proposition}